 Still not sure?
 Talk to a Mortgage Specialist

 If it all seems too much, contractors can use a specialist self-employed mortgage advisor.
-You’re not alone.
+You’re not alone in needing expert advice.
 We have many returning clients who know what a battlefield they face flying solo.

 Specialist brokers are aware of the way company directors, sole traders and contractors work.
 They’ve often negotiated bespoke deals with lenders beyond the High Street branch.
 Thus, they can often access mortgages that work for the self-employed, not against them.